 Elevating good design

-• Support for accessible and environmentally sustainable design and quality design measures
+• Support accessible, environmentally sustainable and quality design measures

 • Preference for clear design provisions for setbacks and active frontage to the street